What to know about the jurors in Hunter Biden’s federal gun trial - KESQ

 What to know about the jurors in Hunter Biden’s federal gun trial

-(CNN) — A jury of Delaware residents has been empaneled in the criminal trial of Hunter Biden on federal gun charges.
+(CNN) — The federal jury of Delaware residents that found Hunter Biden guilty on three felony gun charges was made up of 6 women and 6 men.

-Opening statements in the case involving President Joe Biden’s son were delivered June 4, following the dismissal of one juror who cited difficulty getting to the courthouse each day.
+Seven of those jurors were Black, and 5 of the jurors were White.

-One of the four originally selected alternates who also hear the case will replace that juror.
-Here’s what to know about the jury as it stands now:
+Earlier in the trial, the original juror number 3 was dismissed.
+Alternate juror number 1 took her place and was the new juror number 3.

 CNN’s Macayla Cook contributed to this report.